 As a result, a person should talk with their doctor before using milk of magnesia if they regularly take other medications, including OTC medications, vitamins, and prescription medications.

 Milk of magnesia is a well-known and effective laxative for the short-term treatment of constipation.

 Milk of magnesia works by drawing water into the bowel from the surrounding tissue.
-This means it can stop a range of other medications, including prescription drugs, supplements, and vitamins, from being absorbed by the body.
+This means it can stop the body from absorbing a range of other medications, including prescription drugs, supplements, and vitamins.

-Anyone who takes medication for a health condition should talk to a doctor before taking milk of magnesia.
+Anyone who takes medication for a health condition should talk with a doctor before taking milk of magnesia.